Advice for Providers

 FAQs

-These FAQs aim to provide answers to common questions about the Childcare Subsidy Scheme.
-These FAQs will be updated on an ongoing basis so please check frequently for the latest information.
+These FAQs provide answers to common questions about the Northern Ireland Childcare Subsidy Scheme (NICSS).
+They will be updated on an ongoing basis so please check back for the latest information.

 FAQs on the Scheme

-+ Q. How do I know if my setting qualifies for the subsidy scheme?
++ Q1.
+How do I know if my setting qualifies for the subsidy scheme?

-The subsidy can be offered by all registered childcare providers that are signed up to the TFC scheme and can register a child below primary school age.
+The subsidy is offered by all registered childcare providers that are signed up to the TFC scheme and can register a child below primary school age.
 This includes nurseries, playgroups and childminders.
 It does not apply to unregistered or informal childcare arrangements.

-+ Q. How to identify a Tax-Free Childcare payment
++ Q6.
+How to identify a Tax-Free Childcare payment

-When a parent pays you using their childcare account, the transaction will appear on your bank statement as National Savings A. This entry should also contain the child's:
+When a parent pays you using their childcare account, the transaction will appear on your bank statement as NATIONAL SAVINGS AND INVESTMENTS.
+This entry should also contain the child's:

-Childcare reference number made up of 4 letters and 5 numbers.
-The letters are the first initial and the first 3 letters of the child's surname.
+Childcare reference number made up of four letters and five numbers.
+The letters are the first initial and the first three letters of the child's surname.
 For example, AJON12345.

 If your bank displays payment information differently and you are unable to identify a parent's payment, you can submit a payment reconciliation form or call the childcare service helpline: 03001234097

-+ Q. Is income from the NICSS taxable?
++ Q9.
+Is income from the NICSS taxable?

 Yes

-+ Q. What happens if a provider is off sick and unable to provide care but has already billed in advance?
++ Q11.
+What happens if a I am off sick and unable to provide care but have already billed in advance?

-A process will be in place for the provider to amend a claim if the anticipated level of childcare has not been provided.
-Where possible, we will not require a refund to be made but will make an amendment to subsequent claims from that provider.
+A process will be in place for you to amend a claim if the anticipated level of childcare has not been provided.
+Where possible, we will not require a refund to be made but will make an adjustment to subsequent claims.

 Yes.
 The scheme is aimed at reducing parental bills so pre-established holiday payment commitments are eligible within this scheme.

-+ Q. Can we include the discount on to ad-hoc activities and services, or does this need to be invoiced separately to the parent?
++ Q13.
+Can we include the discount on to ad-hoc activities and services, or does this need to be invoiced separately to the parent?

 The NICSS will provide a 15% subsidy on all childcare costs that are normally covered by the Tax Free Childcare Subsidy.

-+ Q. One child receives a family discount, do I apply the 15% NICSS discount after the sibling discount is applied?
++ Q14.
+One child receives a family discount, do I apply the 15% NICSS discount after the sibling discount is applied?

-+ Q. I normally invoice families together on one invoice, can I still do this?
++ Q15.
+I normally invoice families together on one invoice, can I still do this?

 Yes, however for the children eligible for NICSS, you need to clearly state: Name of Child, Tax free Childcare Number, Amount prior to reduction, 15% reduction amount, New amount payable by parents.

-+ Q. Is the information around fees visible to parents.
++ Q19.
+Is the information about fees visible to parents.
 What if we decide to change our prices?

 Fees will not be made visible to parents.
 Participating providers must inform Early Years of changed fees/rates.

-+ Q. What will be done with the data that providers upload to the NICSS portal?
++ Q20.
+What will be done with the data that providers upload to the NICSS portal?

 The data requested will be used to process claims, monitor scheme activity and assess its impact.
 The NICSS is the first step in delivering a comprehensive Early Learning and Childcare Strategy for Northern Ireland and the data collected as part of this scheme will be aggregated and used for statistical purposes to inform the future development of the NICSS and this wider work.